Equinix (NASDAQ:EQIX) Price Target Raised to $1,200.00

-Equinix (NASDAQ:EQIX - Get Free Report) had its price objective upped by research analysts at JPMorgan Chase & Co. from $1,100.00 to $1,200.00 in a note issued to investors on Thursday,Benzinga reports.
-The brokerage currently has an "overweight" rating on the financial services provider's stock.
-JPMorgan Chase & Co.'s price target indicates a potential upside of 10.82% from the company's current price.
+Equinix (NASDAQ:EQIX - Get Free Report) had its price target hoisted by investment analysts at Mizuho from $1,165.00 to $1,200.00 in a note issued to investors on Thursday,Benzinga reports.
+The brokerage presently has an "outperform" rating on the financial services provider's stock.
+Mizuho's price objective would suggest a potential upside of 10.22% from the company's current price.

-A number of other research analysts have also issued reports on the stock.
-Wall Street Zen lowered shares of Equinix from a "hold" rating to a "sell" rating in a research note on Saturday, April 11th.
-Zacks Research raised shares of Equinix from a "hold" rating to a "strong-buy" rating in a report on Thursday, April 9th.
-Evercore reissued an "outperform" rating and issued a $1,240.00 target price on shares of Equinix in a research report on Tuesday.
-Jefferies Financial Group raised their target price on Equinix from $950.00 to $1,000.00 and gave the stock a "buy" rating in a research note on Thursday, February 12th.
-Finally, HSBC boosted their price target on Equinix from $1,100.00 to $1,250.00 and gave the company a "buy" rating in a research note on Monday.
-Five research analysts have rated the stock with a Strong Buy rating, twenty have given a Buy rating and six have assigned a Hold rating to the stock.
-According to MarketBeat.com, Equinix currently has a consensus rating of "Moderate Buy" and a consensus price target of $1,112.12.
+A number of other analysts have also weighed in on EQIX.
+Truist Financial set a $1,215.00 target price on Equinix in a research note on Friday, May 1st.
+Wall Street Zen upgraded Equinix from a "sell" rating to a "hold" rating in a research note on Saturday, May 2nd.
+Sanford C. Bernstein initiated coverage on Equinix in a research note on Thursday, March 5th.
+They issued an "outperform" rating and a $1,128.00 target price for the company.
+Barclays raised their target price on Equinix from $1,020.00 to $1,109.00 and gave the company an "equal weight" rating in a research note on Thursday, April 16th.
+Finally, Wells Fargo & Company raised their price target on Equinix from $975.00 to $1,200.00 and gave the company an "overweight" rating in a report on Tuesday, April 21st.
+Four equities research analysts have rated the stock with a Strong Buy rating, nineteen have assigned a Buy rating and six have assigned a Hold rating to the stock.
+Based on data from MarketBeat, the company currently has a consensus rating of "Moderate Buy" and a consensus target price of $1,143.60.

-In related news, Chairman Charles J. Meyers sold 2,716 shares of the firm's stock in a transaction dated Wednesday, March 4th.
-The stock was sold at an average price of $965.15, for a total transaction of $2,621,347.40.
-Following the sale, the chairman directly owned 12,594 shares of the company's stock, valued at $12,155,099.10.
-This trade represents a 17.74% decrease in their ownership of the stock.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, insider Jonathan Lin sold 635 shares of the business's stock in a transaction that occurred on Thursday, March 12th.
-The shares were sold at an average price of $965.71, for a total value of $613,225.85.
-Following the completion of the transaction, the insider directly owned 10,788 shares of the company's stock, valued at $10,418,079.48.
-The trade was a 5.56% decrease in their ownership of the stock.
-Additional details regarding this sale are available in the official SEC disclosure.
-In the last three months, insiders have sold 6,380 shares of company stock worth $6,179,022.
+In other Equinix news, EVP Raouf Abdel sold 584 shares of the firm's stock in a transaction dated Thursday, March 12th.
+The stock was sold at an average price of $965.69, for a total transaction of $563,962.96.
+Following the transaction, the executive vice president owned 7,768 shares in the company, valued at approximately $7,501,479.92.
+This trade represents a 6.99% decrease in their ownership of the stock.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, CEO Adaire Fox-Martin sold 1,086 shares of the firm's stock in a transaction dated Thursday, March 12th.
+The stock was sold at an average price of $966.20, for a total value of $1,049,293.20.
+Following the transaction, the chief executive officer owned 19,574 shares in the company, valued at approximately $18,912,398.80.
+This trade represents a 5.26% decrease in their position.
+The disclosure for this sale is available in the SEC filing.
+In the last 90 days, insiders have sold 6,380 shares of company stock valued at $6,179,022.
 Insiders own 0.27% of the company's stock.

 Hedge Funds Weigh In On Equinix

-Large investors have recently made changes to their positions in the company.
-Ameriflex Group Inc. increased its holdings in Equinix by 433.3% in the third quarter.
-Ameriflex Group Inc. now owns 32 shares of the financial services provider's stock valued at $25,000 after buying an additional 26 shares in the last quarter.
-Physician Wealth Advisors Inc. increased its stake in shares of Equinix by 266.7% in the 1st quarter.
-Physician Wealth Advisors Inc. now owns 33 shares of the financial services provider's stock valued at $32,000 after purchasing an additional 24 shares in the last quarter.
-Kemnay Advisory Services Inc. acquired a new position in Equinix in the 4th quarter worth about $30,000.
-Bogart Wealth LLC raised its holdings in Equinix by 233.3% in the 1st quarter.
-Bogart Wealth LLC now owns 40 shares of the financial services provider's stock worth $39,000 after purchasing an additional 28 shares during the period.
-Finally, Princeton Global Asset Management LLC lifted its position in shares of Equinix by 200.0% during the 4th quarter.
-Princeton Global Asset Management LLC now owns 42 shares of the financial services provider's stock valued at $32,000 after buying an additional 28 shares in the last quarter.
-94.94% of the stock is currently owned by institutional investors and hedge funds.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
+Jennison Associates LLC raised its position in Equinix by 19.6% in the 1st quarter.
+Jennison Associates LLC now owns 2,138 shares of the financial services provider's stock valued at $2,096,000 after buying an additional 351 shares during the last quarter.
+Heartland Bank & Trust Co increased its position in shares of Equinix by 3.9% during the 1st quarter.
+Heartland Bank & Trust Co now owns 606 shares of the financial services provider's stock worth $594,000 after purchasing an additional 23 shares during the last quarter.
+Future Fund LLC increased its position in shares of Equinix by 13.9% during the 1st quarter.
+Future Fund LLC now owns 2,542 shares of the financial services provider's stock worth $2,492,000 after purchasing an additional 310 shares during the last quarter.
+Cornerstone Planning Group LLC increased its position in shares of Equinix by 30.8% during the 1st quarter.
+Cornerstone Planning Group LLC now owns 51 shares of the financial services provider's stock worth $54,000 after purchasing an additional 12 shares during the last quarter.
+Finally, Gryphon Financial Partners LLC acquired a new position in shares of Equinix during the 1st quarter worth approximately $240,000.
+Institutional investors own 94.94% of the company's stock.

 Equinix Company Profile